 Behavioral Strategies for ADHD

-If you’ve been diagnosed with ADHD, these books, websites, and other resources may be helpful to you.
+If you have been diagnosed with ADHD, these resources, including books and websites, may be helpful for you.

 Recommendation 1: